5 Ways to Beat Loneliness

 Loneliness has the power to disempower us so deeply in the most profound corners of our lives.

-I know this because I used to feel constantly lonely, isolated and totally useless.
-So, I want to share five keys that helped me to beat loneliness, that can work for you too!
+I know this because I used to feel constantly lonely, isolated, and totally useless.
+So, I want to share 5 ways to beat loneliness, that can work for you too!

 Here are 5 Ways to Beat Loneliness:

 1. Admit How You are Feeling.

 This may seem counterproductive at first because it can stir up fear.
 The fear of being consumed by feeling lonely.
 The fact of the matter, however, is that until you acknowledge what you feel, you are a slave to it.
 Many people feel ashamed or guilty to admit that they feel lonely, because of what it may imply.
 There is a fear that by admitting to something, it makes it true.
 This is a falsehood!

 By admitting what it is you are feeling, you take back your power and can be objective about what’s really going on.

 What you won’t own, enslaves you!